 Researching student loan refinancing rates and checking with multiple lenders to find the best rate is a key element in successfully refinancing your student loans.
 In fact, rate shopping should be something you do anytime you’re looking for a new loan or credit card.

 Search online to compare lenders’ rates and fees.
 If a lender offers a prequalification feature, all the better.
-With a prequalification process, you can generally get an estimated rate with only a soft credit inquiry.
-(Soft credit inquiries do not affect your credit score.)
+With a prequalification process, you can generally get an estimated rate with only a soft credit inquiry, which does not affect your credit score.

 Keep the condition of your credit in mind while you’re looking at potential loan offers.
 For example, if you check your credit and find that you have excellent credit scores, you may be able to qualify for the best deals available.
-If your credit is damaged, however, you may want to compare deals from lenders that are willing to work with people with fair or bad credit ratings or lenders that advertise low rate caps.
+If your credit is damaged, however, compare deals from lenders that are willing to work with people with fair or bad credit ratings or lenders that advertise low rate caps.

 3. Choose a loan offer